Eveneum/Eveneum/README.md

 ## Stability

 Eveneum has been used in Production in a multi-tenant system since Oct 2018, is considerred stable and is being maintained.
 Any bugs will be fixed as priority.

+## Support

+Please create issues for all bugs / feature requests here.

+If you're looking for training / mentoring in the areas of event-sourcing / CosmosDB than [contact me](https://github.com/jkonecki) directly.